JeffreyTaylor/hcos_examples/getting_started/netcore/README.md

 # hcOS Getting Started project C# .Net Core examples

 This collection of demos are written using .Net Core 2.2.104 and Visual Studio Code Editor.
+If you're new to Visual Studio Code you might want to look [here](VSCodeSetup.md).

 ## Required